 - Flaunt it.
 If you do get a good review, promote it on your website, social media, email, and even the print advertising channels you use.
 Your restaurant’s success and reputation can get a much-needed—and essentially free—boost from local food bloggers, so don’t be shy about shouting out a positive post to the world.
 Other bloggers might notice a good review and decide to give your restaurant a try for themselves.

-If you're interested in advertising locally with grocery store receipts, social advertising or custom-printed receipts please contact one of our restaurant advertising specialists.
+If you're interested in growing your business through restaurant marketing strategies like grocery store receipts, social advertising or custom-printed receipts please contact one of our restaurant advertising specialists.

 Finding the best ways to advertise in your local area is key to driving new customers through the door every single day.
 Learn more about some of the top restaurant marketing tactics and how to apply them to your restaurant.